Aerospace Engineering Graduate Starts Career on the Ground Floor of Space Force

 “I knew it had a great Aerospace Engineering program and a strong ROTC program,” she said.
 “The stars kind of aligned, and I ended up with scholarships and a situation that I just couldn’t turn down.”

-Rabbitt entered the Aerospace Engineering program at the Prescott Campus, concentrating in Astronautics.
+Rabbitt entered the Aerospace Engineering program, concentrating in Astronautics.
 After her freshman year, she did an internship with NASA that further clarified her chosen career path.

 “NASA does this really cool thing with interns, where you can explore other areas beyond your internship,” Rabbitt said.
 “They have great mentors and when I got a chance to go into the control room and watch them work on experiments with astronauts on the ISS, I knew I wanted to do something like that.”